 Update: The government of India has lifted the ban, but the specific date for lifting the ban is not known.
 But the alternatives and the resources mentioned in this post remain as valid as they did when I had published this article.
-If you do not want to read about the ban and its impact, you can skip to the section
+If you do not want to read about the ban and its impact, you can skip to the section Alternatives to WeTransfer directly.

-On May 31 2020, several news sites in India began to report that Wetransfer was blocked by ISPs in India had begun blocking the file sharing service WeTransfer.
+On May 31 2020, several news sites in India began to report that ISPs in India had begun blocking the file sharing service WeTransfer.
 This was a result of an order from the Telecom Regulatory Authority of India, or TRAI.
 The question arises, what are the alternative file sharing services like WeTransfer?

 The core issue behind this was an order dated May 18th, which recommended blocking the service citing “national security and public interest.”

 As on June 2, 2020- the day I am publishing this post, WeTransfer is still available on some internet networks.
 VPN or Virtual Private Networks of course allow you to access the service without any hiccups.
 But that may not be the case with everyone, and it is likely that the ban may have an impact over the long run.

 Ban and its impact